JEA promotes interim CEO Cavey to long-term role, bypassing a national search

 Interim angst

 DiSalvo said that having Cavey as an interim was causing angst among JEA staff over the stability of the utility’s leadership.
-He said it was also a source of concern to bond ratings agencies and that it compromises Cavey’s leadership, as anyone opposed to her ideas or directs could “take a ‘wait her out’ mentality because she’s just a temp.”
+He said it was also a source of concern to bond ratings agencies and that it compromises Cavey’s leadership, as anyone opposed to her ideas or directives could “take a ‘wait her out’ mentality because she’s just a temp.”

 “My perspective is you’re either in charge or you’re not,” he said.